 Health Benefits Of Air Frying

 Everything comes at a cost.
-Food fried with a deep fat fryer is proven to be harmful for your health if you overdo it.
+Food fried with a deep-fat fryer is proven harmful to your health if you overdo it.
 The oil used to fry food has been linked to health conditions such as heart disease, cancer, and type 2 diabetes.
-When it comes to deep fat frying you just want to do it in moderation.
-Say you love crispy fried chicken, maybe just indulge your passion once a week?
+When it comes to deep-fat frying, you want to do it in moderation.
+Say you love crispy fried chicken.
+Maybe indulge your passion once a week?

 How Does An Air Frying Work?

-Just as the name suggests, an air fryer uses air to fry food.
-An air fryer utilizes the new Rapid Air Technology.
+As the name suggests, an air fryer uses air to fry food, called Rapid Air Technology.
 You place food in a slide-out basket, close the air fryer and wait for your food to get ready.
-Once you close the air fryer, hot air fills the fryer compartment, ensuring food is cooked from all sides.
+Once you close the air fryer, hot air fills the compartment, ensuring food is cooked from all sides.
 The outer lining of food becomes crispy, as most people love.

-Most perversely, the gadget that uses air to fry food does not mean its meals are free of oil.
-Its advisable to smear a thin layer of oil on the food before placing it inside the air fryer to ensure a crunchy bite is achieved.
+Spraying a little oil on the food before placing it inside the air fryer is advisable to ensure a crunchy bite.
 The light oil film also prevents food from sticking to the holding basket.